anselmh/DEPRECATED-modx-boilerplate-evo/README.md

 # This repo is not updated anymore #

 ** Feel free to take the code and go your own way.
-See license update :-) **
+See license update :-) ** If you want the ownership of this repo, please contact me.
+I can transfer to your GitHub account.

 "MODX Boilerplate" is a HTML5/CSS3/jQuery based frontend template for further usage.